 Americans now drink more bottled water than soda.
+Bottled water is easy to buy for most Americans since you can get it at places like Custom Water and many different stores.
 This is very good for the health of Americans but we could reduce the costs by drinking more tap water.
 I know what your thinking, “it’s too dirty” or “it doesn’t taste nice”.
 If you read these whole house water filter reviews then you will learn that this problem can be overcome.

 Bottled-water consumption in the U.S. hit 39.3 gallons per capita last year, while carbonated soft drinks fell to 38.5 gallons, marking the first time that soda was knocked off the top spot, according to data from industry tracker Beverage Marketing Corp.
 But Soda is still more expensive, racking up $39.5 billion in retail sales versus $21.3 billion for water, industry research group Euromonitor found.

 “In 2016, bottled water overtook carbonates to become the leading soft drinks category in off-trade volume terms, an astonishing milestone a decade in the making,” it said.

 While the fizzy soda drinks companies have experienced an annual volume sales decline since 2003, bottled water grew every year over the last two decades, except 2009 during the depths of the Great Recession.

 While the fizzy soda category has experienced an annual volume sales decline since 2003, bottled water grew every year over the last two decades, except 2009 during the depths of the Great Recession, driven by consumer concerns about the effects of artificial sweeteners and sugar.